 Spartanburg Housing will continue to provide resident services through the utilization of HUD funds and grants to public housing communities.
-Spartanburg Housing will continue to search for grant opportunities that all allow us to meet the needs of resident we service.
+Spartanburg Housing will continue to search for grant opportunities that all allow us to meet the needs of the residents we service.
 Spartanburg Housing will collaborate with community agencies providing access to food, workshops related to job readiness, resume building, interviewing skills, educational training, programs for elderly, and other event opportunities.
-Resident Services will continue these collaborative efforts as the partnerships helps extend supportive services to our residents and participants.
-Spartanburg Housing will continue to collaborate with local college/universities for volunteers and programming.
+Resident Services will continue these collaborative efforts as the partnerships help extend supportive services to our residents and participants.
+Spartanburg Housing will continue to collaborate with local colleges/universities for volunteers and programming.

 We will continue to support Resident Councils and Resident Advisory Boards to increase their awareness and participation in community services and activities.
-Together with Resident Councils support, we will help-to increase engagement, community awareness, and collaboration for events with community partners, such as Strong Family, seasonal events, back to school, and resident meetings.
+Together with the Resident Councils support, we will increase engagement, community awareness, and collaboration for events with community partners, such as Strong Family, seasonal events, back to school, and resident meetings.

 Spartanburg Housing will continue to administer our Family Self-Sufficiency (FSS) Program for both public housing residents and Housing Choice Voucher recipients.
-The FSS program consists of supportive services to providing the following: job readiness assistance training, case management, referral services, and escrow for increased income.
-These activities may assist Spartanburg Housing in increasing the income levels of residents currently residing in communities and moving them toward a path of self-sufficiency-Spartanburg Housing will apply for an AmeriCorps to provide program case management and financial literacy to support our FSS program and individuals needing assisting with financial management.
-Spartanburg Housing will continue to provide internship placements for the University of South Carolina-Upstate.
-We will provide quarterly financial workshops facilitated by our new partners Carolina Foothills Credit Union, to assist with our efforts of economic mobility and YMA Wealth for pre-homebuyers education.
-The long-term goal is to increase resident income and employabilityle residents.
+The FSS program consists of supportive services that provide the following: job readiness assistance training, case management, referral services, and escrow for increased income.
+These activities may assist Spartanburg Housing in increasing the income levels of residents currently residing in communities and moving them toward a path of self-sufficiency.
+Spartanburg Housing will continue to provide internship placements for the University of South Carolina-Upstate and Wofford College.
+We will provide monthly financial literacy workshops facilitated by our partners Carolina Foothills Credit Union, Wells Fargo, and TD Bank to assist with economic mobility and YMA Wealth for prehomebuyers' education.
+The long-term goal is to increase resident income and employability.

-Spartanburg Housing will continue to provide access to internet and computers -located within our public housing communities, to allow residents access to search for jobs, complete homework, or research relevant information.
+Spartanburg Housing will continue to provide access to internet and computers located within our public housing communities, to allow residents access to search for jobs, complete homework, or research relevant information.
 Spartanburg Housing will collaborate with community partners to teach classes and workshops utilizing the computer labs.
-A new partnership with Goodwill Mission Mobile will enhance employment readiness services.
-We will strengthen our partnership with ReGenesis Healthcare by providing greater access for resident healthcare services.
+A new partnership with Grace-Mar will enhance employment readiness services.
+We will strengthen our partnership with ReGenesis Healthcare and BEVID Medical by providing greater access to resident healthcare services.

-In our efforts to ensure Elderly and Disabled residents age-independently in place, Spartanburg Housing will continue to provide full-time service coordinators through the Elderly and Disabled Subsidy and Multi Family Services Coordination Federal Grant.
-The service coordinators provide non-direct service through agency referrals, programs, and activities to allow residents to age labec with supportive services.
-Spartanburg Housing will extend services to provide Adult Day Health program for individuals receiving Medicaid for additional support at our Archibald Rutledge Site.
-We will collaborate with partners on food access and exercise classes through local hospitals.
-Spartanburg Housing will apply for collaborative grant opportunities with American Heart Association to assist with blood pressure checks, food access, and health plans.
+In our efforts to ensure elderly and disabled residents age in place, Spartanburg Housing will continue to provide service coordinators through our Elderly and Disabled and Multi Family Services Coordinators Programs.
+The service coordinators provide non-direct service throughagency referrals, programs, and activities to allow residents to age in place with supportive services.
+Spartanburg Housing will continue services to provide an Adult Day Health program through Joanne's Safe Haven for individuals receiving Medicaid for additional support at our Archibald Rutledge development.
+We will collaborate with partners such as Clemson SNAP-Ed and SC State Cooperative Extension Service on food access, nutrition workshops, and exercise classes.

-Spartanburg Housing will put a focus on Youth and Young Adult Programs.
-Spartanburg Housing provides the Determined Minds Afters-School Program at two public housing sites for youth Pre-k4K - 128th grade to ensure they have an atmosphere to complete homework and receive support.
-Extending the program to have supportive staff to assist with parent engagement and enrollment of after school.
-Spartanburg Housing will collaborate with multiple agencies for funding and connectivity for service for teenagers and young adults.
-Spartanburg has a youth and young adult program coordinator to develop programs, college tours, educational workshop, and career guidance to ensure this age group feel supported on their direction in life.
-Ensure they have opportunity for exposure and access to pursue their dreams.
+Spartanburg Housing will strengthen its focus on Youth and Young Adult Programs.
+Spartanburg Housing will expand the Determined Minds Afterschool Program from two to three developments for youth $Pre-k - 12^{th}$ grade ensuring they have an inviting atmosphere to complete homework and receive educational support.
+Spartanburg Housing will collaborate with multiple agencies to include Spartanburg Academic Movement, Sidewalk Hope, Project R.E.S.T.t, and Spartanburg Parks and Recreation to provide services and resources for youth and young adults.
+Spartanburg Housing will continue to develop programs, college tours, educational workshops, and career guidance opportunities to boost successful outcomes.
+We will ensure they have opportunities for new experiences to encourage the pursuit of their dreams.
 Our long-term goal is to reduce generational poverty.